denis-martin/swadit/README.md

 ## Acknowledgements

-The template based on [SB-Admin-BS4-Angular-4](https://github.com/start-angular/SB-Admin-BS4-Angular-4).
+The template is based on [SB-Admin-BS4-Angular-4](https://github.com/start-angular/SB-Admin-BS4-Angular-4).
 This is also a good source for more information on how to set up the development environment.
 If you are new to Angular 2+, I'd recommend to visit the [Getting Started Guide at angular.io](https://angular.io/guide/quickstart).